microsoft/openCypherTranspiler/README.md

 # openCypher Transpiler

-This library help you to build an [openCypher](http://www.opencypher.org/) query layer on top of a relational database or structured data in data lakes.
-Built on top of this library, you can transpile openCypher query into a target query language used by the relational database.
+This library helps you to build an [openCypher](http://www.opencypher.org/) query layer on top of a relational database or structured data in data lakes.
+By leveraging this library, you can transpile openCypher query into a target query language used by the relational database.
 We have provided a sample target language renderer for [T-SQL](https://docs.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-2017).

-Originally we built this library to provide a [Property Graph](https://neo4j.com/developer/graph-database/#property-graph) data-layer for the petabyte-scale data assets in the Azure Data Lake.
-The property graph enables us to organize a vast catalog of data in an intuitive and traceable way.
-The openCypher query language allows data users that are already familiar with SQL-alike declarative query language to query the data assets with ease: in a graph where the relationship between data entities is a first class citizen, the data users no longer need to spend time on figuring out how individual data assets should be joined together.
-The data producers who are experts on their data would be the one to help define the relationship and is able to ensure its quality for downstream consumptions.
+Originally we built this library to support querying the petabyte-scale Windows 10 telemetry data assets in the [Azure Data Lake](https://azure.microsoft.com/en-us/solutions/data-lake/) as a [Property Graph](https://neo4j.com/developer/graph-database/#property-graph).
+We chose openCypher because it is a declaritive query language resembling SQL, which most our data consumers are already familiar with.

 This library has three main components:

-* A openCypher parser built on top of ANTLR4 and official openCypher grammar to parse and create an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) to abstract the syntactical structure of the graph query;
+* A openCypher parser built on top of ANTLR4 and the official openCypher grammar to parse and create an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) to abstract the syntactical structure of the graph query;
 * A logic planner transforms the AST into relational query logical plan similar to the [Relational Algebra](https://en.wikipedia.org/wiki/Relational_algebra);
 * A query code renderer produces the actual query code from the logical plan.
 In this repository, we provides a T-SQL renderer.